aminifardsima/Airflow/AIRFLOW_with_cronjobs_in_Kubernetes/README.md

 `kubectl po -n simaproject`

 ##Step3:
-####We make a file named `requirements.yaml` in order to call libraries that are used in the python code.
+####We make a file named `requirements.txt` in order to call libraries that are used in the python code.

 Python Code:
 ```python